junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 But it looks like none of the other three inside the ring has any attention to spare anyway.

-Naomi seems to have finally made up her mind, aiming the angel blade at Metatron and stabs him in the chest.
+Naomi seems to have finally made up her mind, aiming the angel blade at Metatron and stabbing him in the chest.
 The long silvery blade pierces through the vessel's chest and points out from the back.

 "Ouch!"
 Metatron says loudly, "I mean, not that it will hurt me physically, but my feelings are hurt!"
 He holds the blade on the handle where Naomi's hand still is and pulls it back out.
 "I can't believe it.
-You have a demon in the same room, but you decided to kill your own brother?"
+We have a demon in the same room, but you decided to kill your own brother?"

 Naomi glares at him, declaring.
 "You're never my real brother!
 You ran away.
-You cast yourself out long ago, since the day you turned your back on us till now.
-I can't let you destroy Heaven and angels!"
+You have cast yourself out long time ago, since the day you turned your back on us, until now.
+I cannot and will not let you destroy Heaven and angels!"

 "The feeling is mutual," Metatron says spitefully.
 "I never know anything about family.
 The All Father God only calls me when he starts working, and then he left us.
 I never see you as a sister or anything.
 In fact, even that term sounds sick.
 That's exactly why I'm cleaning up the place.
 I need some me-time alone at home!"
 He turns the handle as he finishes, holding Naomi's hand in his, stabbing the angle blade into Naomi's body.

 "Goodbye, Naomi," Metatron says coldly, letting go of the blade.

 Naomi's body drops onto the floor, flashing bright golden light, burning from inside.
-The bright white-blue light shines in her eye sockets and mouths a few times, the angel's scream rattles the loose windows.
-The dark marks of two long wings are burned to the floor.
+The bright white-blue light shines in her eye sockets and mouths a few times, the angel's last scream rattles the loose windows.
+The dark marks of two long wings are burned to the ground.

 "Looks like this is official now.
 Metatron is definitely a God, too.
 Both of them are unkillable by angel blades," Cas reports dutifully.